atbcb/usab-uswds/_pages/advancing-access/outreach/landing.md

 ### Public Events
 The Board hosts various public events, including hearings, briefings, town halls, information sessions, and presentations, to inform the public on accessible design and acquire feedback from the public on accessibility.
 Visit the Board's [Events page]({{ site.baseurl }}/events/) for more information.

-### DEIA
+### Diversity, Equity, Inclusion, and Accessibility
-Executive Order 14035: Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce
+Executive Order 14035 *Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce*

 ### Underserved Communities
 As part of its [Strategic Plan FY 2022-2026](https://www.access-board.gov/about/strategic-plan-fy2022.html), the Access Board has developed a new focus on equity and inclusion in underserved communities as it continues to strengthen the its services and programs.
 In accordance with Executive Order 13985 *Advancing Racial Equity and Support for Underserved Communities Through the Federal Government*, the Board also finalized its [Equity Action Plan]({{ site.baseurl }}/equity/).